Null K\"ahler geometry and isomonodromic deformations

 and is parallel with respect to the Levi--Civita connection of $g$.

 There are three reasons for considering such structures.
 Firstly, they provide an example of a pseudo-Riemannian holonomy reduction with no Riemannan analogue \cite{kath, BI, bryant, GL} (in the sense that a null--K\"ahler metric can not be analyticaly continued to Riemannian signature).
 Secondly, there exists a natural fibration of $\X$ over a symplectic manifold of dimension $2n$, such that the pull--back of the symplectic form to $\X$ agrees with the fundamental form $\Omega$ defined by $\Omega(X, Y)=g(NX, Y)$.
-This structure, albeit in the complexified setup and under the additional condition that $g$ is hyper--K\"ahler, underlies the Bridgeland approach to the stability conditions of moduli spaces of Calabi--Yau three--folds \cite{Bridgeland1, Bridgeland2, Bridgeland3}.
+This structure, albeit in the complexified setup and under the additional condition that $g$ is hyper--K\"ahler, underlies the Bridgeland approach to stability conditions on a three-dimensional Calabi-Yau triangulated category \cite{Bridgeland1, Bridgeland2, Bridgeland3}.
 Finally, in dimension four and under the additional anti--self--duality assumption, null--K\"ahler structures are characterised by solutions to a dispersionless integrable system \cite{D02}.

 In the next section we shall introduce null Hermitian structures on vector spaces, and in \S\ref{section3} we put these structures on manifolds.
 Our main result in \S\ref{section3} is the local normal form of the null--K\"ahler condition \begin{theo} Let $(\X, g, N)$ be a $4n$--dimensional null--K\"ahler manifold.
 There exist a local coordinate system $(x^i, y^i), i=1, \dots, 2n$ and a function $\Theta:\X\rightarrow \R$ such that